Cambridge: Railway

+Several railway lines were closed during the 1960s, including the Cambridge and St Ives branch line, the Stour Valley Railway, the Cambridge to Mildenhall railway and the Varsity Line to Oxford.

 Road

 Areas outside the centre are car dependent causing traffic congestion in the drivable parts of centre.
 The M11 motorway from east London terminates to the north-west of the city where it joins the A14, a road from the port of Felixstowe to Rugby.
 The A428 connects the city with the A1 at St Neots as the A421 (via Bedford and Milton Keynes) on to Oxford.
 The A10 connects via Ely to King's Lynn to the north and the historic route south to the City of London.

+Buses

 Cambridge has five Park and Ride sites, all of which operate seven days a week and are aimed at encouraging motorists to park near the city's edge.
 Since 2011, the Cambridgeshire Guided Busway has carried bus services into the centre of Cambridge from St Ives, Huntingdon and other towns and villages along the routes, operated by Stagecoach in the Fens and Whippet.
 The A service continues on to the railway station and Addenbrookes, before terminating at a new Park and Ride in Trumpington.
 Since 2017, it has also linked to Cambridge North railway station.

-Service 905 provides a connection with Oxford although passengers wishing to continue beyond Bedford have to change to service X5.
-Both services are operated by Stagecoach East and run daily.
+Service 905 provides a connection with Oxford, although passengers wishing to continue beyond Bedford have to change to service X5; both services are operated by Stagecoach East and run daily.